QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 consumption and by increasing his **saving** by what he perceives to be the temporary part.

-Do you think it is appropriate to regard the first consumer as someone whose behavior sharply illustrates the behavior assumed in a classic Ricardian equivalence experiment?
+We can regard the first consumer as someone whose behavior sharply illustrates the behavior assumed in a classic Ricardian equivalence experiment.

 State Space Representations
 ============================